Why Beauty Leaves Us Breathless

 The Unseen Source of Beauty

 When the Jewish prophet Ezekiel encountered God he wasn’t shown a bearded man in white clothes.
-No, he saw a brilliant blue throne and Someone seated there as radiant as fire with colours exploding all around him.
+Instead he saw a brilliant blue throne and Someone seated there as radiant as fire with colours exploding all around him.
 Six hundred years later, Saint John saw something similar: a Being sparkling like precious stones, surrounded by a radiant rainbow.
 In the Christian scriptures God is revealed as beautiful.
-And since the Psalms describe God as wearing creation like a coat, maybe we’ve found the hidden flower—the source of the world’s beauty, a beautiful Creator.
+Maybe we’ve found the hidden flower—the source of the world’s beauty.